Biings/biings-ds/docs/button.md

     </div>
 <hr class="is-size-1 is-visible">

-<h3 class="title is-family-primary">Button Group</h3>
+<h3 class="title is-family-primary">Button Group and Addons</h3>

-Buttons can be grouped together.
+Buttons can be grouped together or with a button.

 <hr>